Reduce the Impact of Debt on Retirement Planning

 However, in certain circumstances where you feel the need for some emergency money for debt consolidation or other purposes, we’ve got you covered.

 At Salad Money, we believe that the traditional credit score system is unfair and outdated.
-That’s why, with our More Than Your Score loans, we aim to offer fair and affordable personal loans to employees regardless of their credit score.
+That’s why, with our More Than Your Score loans, we aim to offer fair and affordable personal loans to employees, without using their credit score in the initial lending decision.

 With our very own unique open banking based affordability assessment system, we can accurately assess your creditworthiness and offer you the best loans.